-- (c) Loss Factors must be calculated using: - i. generation and load meter data from the preceding 12 months; and - ii. an appropriate network load flow software package; and - (d) Loss Factors must include transmission and distribution losses; - (e) a specific Loss Factor must be calculated for each: - i.
-Scheduled Generator: - ii.
-Non-Scheduled Generator: - iii.
-Curtailable Load: - iv.
-Interruptible Load; - v.
-Dispatchable Load; and - vi.
-Non-Dispatchable Load above 1000kVA peak consumption; - (f) the same Loss Factor will apply to all Non-Dispatchable Loads less than 1000kVA peak consumption, and will be determined on an averaged basis. - 2.27.3.
-The IMO must publish the Loss Factors as soon as practicable after receiving them from all Network Operators.
-The Loss Factors apply from the date they are published by the IMO. - 2.27.4.
+- 2.27.4.
 A Market Participant may seek a re-assessment by the IMO of any Loss Factor applying to a Scheduled Generator, Non-Scheduled Generator, Curtailable Load, Interruptible Load, Dispatchable Load or Non-Dispatchable Load registered by that Market Participant in accordance with the following process: - (a) the Market Participant must apply to the IMO in writing within 15 Business Days of receiving the notification of the Loss Factors, stating the Loss Factors that it believes to be in error and its reasons for believing that the Loss Factors should take some other value; - (b) upon receiving such an application, the IMO must: - within two Business Days notify the relevant Network Operator that the IMO intends to carry out an audit of the Loss Factor calculation; and - ii. within 25 Business Days audit the Loss Factor calculation. - (c) the relevant Network Operator must cooperate with the audit of the Loss Factor calculation by providing reasonable access to the data and calculations used in producing the Loss Factor. - (d) Where the audit reveals an error in the Loss Factor calculation, the IMO must direct the Network Operator to recalculate the Loss Factor, and may instruct the Network Operator to recalculate other Loss Factors provided by that Network Operator. - (e) Where the IMO directs the Network Operator to recalculate a Loss Factor, then the Network Operator must do so, and must provide the recalculated Loss Factor to IMO.
-The recalculated Loss Factor is substituted for the value previously applied with effect from the time it is published by the IMO.

-- 2.27.5.
-Where a Network Operator fails to provide the IMO with a Loss Factor in accordance with clause 2.27.1 or 2.27.4(d), the IMO must continue to use the equivalent Loss Factor from the previous year until such time as the Network Operator provides the IMO with the new Loss Factor. - 2.27.6.
+The recalculated Loss Factor is substituted for the value previously applied with effect from the time published by the IMO in accordance with clause 2.27.3A. - 2.27.5.
+Where a Network Operator fails to provide the IMO with a Loss Factor in accordance with clause 2.27.1 or 2.27.4(d), the IMO must continue to use the equivalent Loss Factor from the previous year until such time as the Network Operator has provided the IMO with the new Loss Factor and that Loss Factor has taken effect.
+The recalculated Loss Factor is substituted for the value previously applied with effect from the time published by the IMO in accordance with clause 2.27.3A. - 2.27.6.
 The IMO must document standards, methodologies and procedures to be used in determining the Loss Factors in the Market Operations Procedure and Network Operators must follow that documented Market Procedure when determining the Loss Factors.